JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 1. Don't deprive junior developers of senior developers _(or vice versa)_
 2. Don't deprive new developers of area experts
-3. Don't lie to yourself about timelines
+3. Don't undervalue tech debt in long term planning

 In conclusion: if you're setting up a product team, make sure it have a healthy mix of junior and senior developers, a healthy mix of fresh faces and area experts, and realistic timelines to strive for.